Carrier-Assisted Entanglement Purification: CAEPP with multiple carriers

-Measurement outcomes correspond to \emph{syndrome bits}: we record $0$ for eigenvalue $+1$, meaning no error detected, and $1$ for eigenvalue $-1$, and accept the round when all syndrome bits are $0$.
-In the stabilizer formalism, a Pauli error $E$ is \emph{detected} if it anticommutes with at least one generator $S_i$, i.e., $E S_i=-S_i E$ for some $i$; errors commuting with all generators pass the check and remain undetected.
+\paragraph*{Detected errors} Let $E$ be a Pauli error acting on $\mathsf{R}$.
+The extracted syndrome bits are determined by the commutation relations between $E$ and the check operators: $E$ is \emph{detected} (yields a nontrivial syndrome) if it anticommutes with at least one $S_i$, i.e., $E S_i = - S_i E$ for some $i$, whereas errors commuting with all $\{S_i\}$ pass the checks and remain undetected.
+Thus the protocol postselects onto the simultaneous $+1$ eigenspace of $\{S_i\}$ by accepting iff the measured syndrome is all zeros.